-- Must be enrolled at the University and/or be an active student with a valid Pitt ID. - Must have a valid Driver's License. - Must be 21 years of age and have had a valid driver's license for 2 years to drive a vehicle that seats 7 passengers or less. - Must complete the Vehicle Rental Request Form at least 5 business days in advance for trips less than 250 miles one-way, or 14 business days in advance for trips over 250 miles one-way.

-• Must provide a detailed itinerary that includes destination, estimated number of miles, and planned travel route (a Mapquest or GoogleMaps print out will suffice) with Authorization form.
+- Must be enrolled at the University and/or be an active student with a valid Pitt ID. - Must have a valid Driver's License. - Must be 21 years of age and have had a valid driver's license for 2 years to drive a vehicle that seats 7 passengers or less. - Must complete the Vehicle Rental Request Form at least 5 business days in advance for trips less than 250 miles one-way, or 14 business days in advance for trips over 250 miles one-way. - Must provide a detailed GOOGLE MAPS step by step itinerary that includes destination, estimated number of miles, and planned travel route (a step by step Google Maps print out is mandatory or your request will be rejected) with Authorization form.